Waverly Hills, Louisville

 Until the 1990s, the area remained largely rural and heavily forested, but has since been developed with many upscale subdivisions, and is now the most affluent area of Louisville's South End, with a median family income of over $101,499 and over 30% of inhabitants having a bachelor's degree or higher.
 Development has been most intense along Arnoldtown Road.

 It is named after the site of the former Waverly Hills Sanatorium.
-The area is also home to Waverly Hills Park.
+The area is also home to Waverly Park, which includes the 9-hole Bobby Nichols Golf Course.

 Geography

 Waverly Hills, Louisville is located at 38°7′25″N 85°51′7″W.